cppcoders/Data-mining-project/README.md

 # Data

-Our [data](https://github.com/CSSEGISandData/COVID-19) is from Johns Hopkins university, and it's daily updated
+## So We Gathered Our [data](https://github.com/CSSEGISandData/COVID-19) from Johns Hopkins University Repository on Github, and it's daily updated.

+### The Data from JHU Are Seperated Into 3 Files

+- Total Confirmed Cases Upto Each Date For Each State and Country
+- Total Recoverd Cases Upto Each Date For Each State and Country
+- Total Death Cases Upto Each Date For Each State and Country

 ### Some modifications we made on the data are :

-- removing province/state columns
+- Removing province/state columns
-- grouping states by countries and sum thier values
+- Grouping states by countries and sum thier values
-- extract last day data from each data set to create summary dataset
+- Extract last day data from each data set to create summary dataset
-- using datasets to create new datasets for new daily cases
+- Using datasets to create new datasets for new daily cases

 ---